Post Job

 Being a teacher is one of the most passionate professions, among others.
 Teachers educate, motivate, and guide every generation of learners to prepare them for the real world.
 Every teacher is unique and has their own teaching styles and methods depending on the subject they teach and the age of their students.
 Oftentimes they also function as a parent, counselor, coach, friend, and even a lawmaker.
 There is essentially no limit to the roles a teacher portrays.

 These skill sets are where the common ground ends though.
-A long term substitute teacher responsibility is more likely to require skills like "long-term substitute," "kindergarten," "applied behavior analysis," and "physical education."
-Whereas a teacher requires skills like "handle scheduling," "kids," "cpr," and "curriculum development."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a long term substitute teacher are more likely to require skills like "long-term substitute," "kindergarten," "applied behavior analysis," and "physical education."
+On the other hand, a job as a teacher requires skills like "handle scheduling," "kids," "cpr," and "curriculum development."
+As you can see, what employees do in each career varies considerably.

 A math teacher is responsible for instilling analytical and statistical knowledge to the learners.
 The duties of a math teacher include the development of a student's problem-solving skills, practical application of formulas and logical reasoning, utilization of visual materials and other learning equipment for better comprehension, and evaluation of the students' learning progress by conducting series of tests and activities.
 A math teacher should also support and encourage students and build their self-confidence by providing regular coachings, managing their learning challenges, and keeping engaging lesson plans.

-But both careers also use different skills, according to real long term substitute teacher resumes.
-While long term substitute teacher responsibilities can utilize skills like "long-term substitute," "professional development," "kindergarten," and "language arts," some math teachers use skills like "algebra ii," "mathematics curriculum," "instructional strategies," and "trigonometry."
+Each career also uses different skills, according to real long term substitute teacher resumes.
+While long term substitute teacher responsibilities can utilize skills like "long-term substitute," "professional development," "kindergarten," and "language arts," math teachers use skills like "algebra ii," "mathematics curriculum," "instructional strategies," and "trigonometry."

-When it comes to the differences in education between the two professions, math teachers tend to reach similar levels of education than long term substitute teachers.
+Math teachers earn a higher average salary than long term substitute teachers.
+But math teachers earn the highest pay in the education industry, with an average salary of $51,152.
+Additionally, long term substitute teachers earn the highest salaries in the education with average pay of $44,729 annually.Average education levels between the two professions vary.
+Math teachers tend to reach similar levels of education than long term substitute teachers.
 In fact, they're 1.8% more likely to graduate with a Master's Degree and 0.2% more likely to earn a Doctoral Degree.

 A headteacher is responsible for monitoring the students' overall learning process, managing and evaluating the performance of school staff, implementing effective learning strategies for the students, encouraging them to reach their maximum potential, and gain self-confidence.
 Headteachers often lead meetings, especially discussing school activities and the child's performance to their parents, implementing safety policies, and enforcing disciplinary actions for policy violations.
 A headteacher must have excellent leadership and communication skills to handle the students' needs and support their high-quality performance.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a long term substitute teacher is likely to be skilled in "long-term substitute," "math," "public schools," and "student learning," while a typical head teacher is skilled in "child care," "creative curriculum," "mathematics," and "pre-kindergarten."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a long term substitute teacher is likely to be skilled in "long-term substitute," "math," "public schools," and "student learning," while a typical head teacher is skilled in "child care," "creative curriculum," "mathematics," and "pre-kindergarten."

 Elementary school teachers are trained to provide education to children from kindergarten through fifth grade.
 The teachers are responsible for children's emotional and educational growth in the classroom.
 They manage the resources and materials to be used for their education.
 It is part of their duties to evaluate the students' performance, social development, physical health, and behavior.
 Also, they adapt to teaching methods and instructions to meet the interests and needs of the children.